-Suzie Cro is a Research Fellow at Imperial Clinical Trials Unit (ICTU), School of Public Health.
+Suzie Cro is a Senior Lecturer in Medical Statistics and Clinical Trials, Co-Head of Statistics and Head of Trial Methodology (StatsCI) at Imperial Clinical Trials Unit (ICTU), School of Public Health.

 - Handling missing data in randomised controlled trials

-- Accounting for post-randomisation events, such as rescue medication and non-compliance in randomised controlled trials
+- Estimands and handling post-randomisation events, such as rescue medication and non-compliance in randomised controlled trials

 - Transparency in the statistical analysis of clinical trials